rish987/trackswitch-manuform/README.md

 - To make up for this lack of keys, the left side of this keyboard features a powerful thumb cluster with five keys (four of which are vertically actuated: one by the base of the thumb (actuated by curling the thumb inwards), two by the tip of the thumb (actuated by extending the thumb upwards), and another by the thumb knuckle (actuated by moving the thumb outwards)) that allow for fast level-shifting.
 - The right side incorporates a trackball mount with a mechanism (consisting of a switch mounted underneath the trackball) that allows the trackball itself to act as a "switch" that can be pressed down to both enable mouse movement and activate the mouse button layer.
 This means that you don't have to press any buttons to enter the mouse layer before using the trackball -- the action of pressing down the trackball (and thus activating the trackswitch) shifts into the mouse layer.
 I refer to this collective assembly as the "trackswitch".
 - Both the trackswitch and trackball sensor have fully parameterized mounts with mounting mechanisms that allow their distance from the trackball to be micro-adjustable.
-- Fully parameterized case mounts for the arduino micro and pro-micro MCUs.
+- Fully parameterized case mounts for the Arduino Micro and Pro Micro MCUs.

 Coupling this keyboard with a pair of [chair-mounted mini-tables](https://github.com/rish987/chair-mounted-mini-tables) makes for an extremely ergonomic setup, with typing comfort the likes of which you have probably never experienced before: